jswelling/CMU-MS-DAS-Vis-S24/docs/assignment_maps_body.md

 using the city name as the merge key.
 Note that there are many cities for which we have no snowfall estimate, so there will be a lot of missing snowfall data.

+* Rather than give up
+  on those cities, you can use the Nominatim geocoder to get county information for most of them, as follows.
+ * Use the geocoder to look up `{Location} Pennsylvania US` , where {Location} is that entry in a particular row.
+ * Convert the result to a string.
+Almost all of them are of the
+   format: "Some City, CountyName County, ..."

+ * Use the Python string _split_ method to separate that string at the commas.
+Find the substring that contains the word 'County'.
+   Separate off the first word of that substring.
+That word will be the county name.

+* Insert those county names in the dataframe where they are needed.
+Some may still be empty, but most cities will now have county information.
 * Prune the resulting dataframe down to only the columns you need.